rtuechsen/smartplug/README.md

 # Instructions

 Install Ubuntu 24.04 as virtual machine or WSL.
-Set a user name and a password.
+Set the username of your Ubunutu device to `default` and set a password for this user.

 Configure git:
 Install git using `sudo apt -y install git`.